liangzhaolz/files/index.md

 ## Files
-Hi there, this pages contains some files I'd like to share, including teaching materials, scripts and some of my notes for using tools and softwares.
+This pages will contain some files I'd like to share, including teaching materials, scripts and some of my notes for using tools and softwares.